NURS G285C: Pediatric Nursing Clinical Practicum

 Out-of-class Assignments

 Reading assignments from required textbooks and online resources.
-Practice nursing skills and interventions in the skills lab (NEST).
+Practice nursing skills and interventions in the skills lab.
 View audio-visual material as assigned.
-Internet research for evidence-based articles.
 Outside assignments may include but not limited to nursing lectures or in-services offered by local health facilities independent exercises and community activities.

 Demonstration of Critical Thinking